NewsLocal News

 RELATED: Howard High School student arrested after man's body found in car in Columbia

-Howard County Public School System Superintendent William Barnes said he was never made aware of the violent nature of the student's criminal conviction.
+Howard County Superintendent William Barnes said he was never made aware of the student's violent criminal history.

-Bob Mosier, a spokesperson for Anne-Arundel County Public Schools said, "Anne Arundel County Public Schools received the proper documentation to withdraw the student in March 2023.
+"Anne Arundel County Public Schools received the proper documentation to withdraw the student in March 2023.
 As is our practice, we responded with the requested records.
 The request did not come from the Howard County Public School System."

 The change comes in the form of an emergency regulation, which is only good for 180 days, unless formally approved and adopted.

-While I will not comment on a minor’s specific enrollment status at this time, I want to note that today’s action only addresses direct student transfers from one Maryland public school system to another.
+"I want to note that today’s action only addresses direct student transfers from one Maryland public school system to another.
 It does not address students with juvenile criminal records or allegations who come to Maryland schools from independent education programs, out-of-state placements, non-public schools, or other placements."

 "This policy itself that we passed today does not cover all contingencies.
 It does not cover where we don’t have jurisdiction.
-We are specifically looking at public school-to public school in the state," Dr. Joshua Michael, president of the State Board of Education, explained.
+We are specifically looking at public school-to public school in the state," explained Dr. Joshua Michael, president of the State Board of Education.
 “We are deeply committed to working with our partners at DJS and other stakeholders to improve the communication so that our superintendents have as much information that they need to make the best decisions in terms of placements, to ensure the safety of all students.”

-"I think we’re going to have to expand what’s currently written in policy," Dr. Wright told reporters Tuesday afternoon.
+"I think we’re going to have to expand what’s currently written in policy," Wright told reporters Tuesday afternoon.

 The new policy comes as juvenile crime remains a hot-button issue across the state, especially in Baltimore City.

 Some have placed blame on DJS Secretary Vincent Schiraldi, with many calling for his firing or resignation over what they consider a lack of juvenile accountability.
-He told WMAR-2 News last week he does not plan on stepping down.

-"“I try everyday to improve public safety in those folks’ communities, and I’m staying here and working hard every day, as long as the Governor will have me."
+"I try everyday to improve public safety in those folks’ communities, and I’m staying here and working hard every day, as long as the Governor will have me."

 MORE: "We are outraged, exhausted with and traumatized by the dysfunction of Vincent Schiraldi’s DJS"